-34.5.6 Wildlife and Rangeland Conservation
+34.5.6 Wildlife and Rangeland Conservation Major

-(1) General Information: The Wildlife and Rangeland Conservation Concentration introduces the theory and practice of managing soil-plantanimal relationships.
+(1) General Information: The Wildlife and Rangeland Conservation major introduces the theory and practice of managing soil-plant-animal relationships.
 Students have an understanding of multiple uses of wildlands and the integration of wildlife and landscape conservation with agriculture, forestry and other forms of natural resource use.
 This concentration deals with the means to increase productivity and diversity of wild plants and animals.